More Photos

 Hotel with swimming pool

-Your first ride of the week will allow you to explore the wonderful countryside surrounding Alicante, before returning you to the coast to ride along the promenade towards your first goal, El Campello, with plenty of opportunity to stop for a dip in the sea as you go.
-Reaching El Campello you won't help but notice Torre de la Illetta standing proud over the marina, a watch tower dating back to 1554, built to keep watch for incoming pirate attacks.
-You will have time to visit the tower and the neighbouring archaeological site of La Illeta Banyets which sits on a peninsula protruding into the clear blue waters.
-From here the streetcar tram will take you and your bike along the coast to the colourful town of Villajoyosa, a beautiful village filled with colourfully painted townhouses.
-Be sure to take time to meander your way through the old town and perhaps enjoy lunch in one of the pretty squares before hopping back on your bike.
-Saying farewell to Villajoyosa, you can enjoy your final ride towards Benidorm, a town that started as a small fishing village now has a skyline dominated by skyscrapers against the most stunning backdrop of mountains and inviting blue waters.
-Staying at the far side of Benidorm in a quiet part of town you can toast to a great first day on the bike.
+On your first ride of the week, you will explore the wonderful countryside surrounding Alicante before returning to the coast to ride along the promenade towards your first goal, El Campello, with plenty of opportunities to stop for a dip in the sea as you go.
+Reaching El Campello you can't help but notice the Torre de la Illeta, a watch tower dating back to 1554, standing proud over the marina and built to keep a look-out for incoming pirate attacks.
+You will have time to visit the tower, and the neighbouring archaeological site of La Illeta dels Banyets that sits on a peninsula jutting out into clear blue waters.
+From here, you will hop onto a streetcar tram with your bike to avoid cycling on a busier section of road as well as a lot of climbing.
+Feeling refreshed you'll hop off the tram into a riot of colour at Villajoyosa, famous for its vividly painted houses in a region where almost everything else is decorated in white.
+Be sure to take time to meander through the old town and perhaps enjoy lunch in one of the pretty squares before hopping back on your bike.
+Saying farewell to Villajoyosa, you can enjoy the rest of your ride towards Benidorm, a town that started as a small fishing village now has a skyline dominated by skyscrapers against the most stunning backdrop of mountains and inviting blue waters.
+Staying at the far side of Benidorm in a quiet part of town, you can toast to a great first day on the bike.

 Accommodation